Notation

 Only Numbers larger than 1

-Secondly, let’s consider the cases where all the numbers large than 1 with four basic operations.
-We have shown that the maximum achievable value with additions and multiplications is simply the multiplication of all the numbers.
+Secondly, let’s consider the cases where all numbers large than 1 with four basic operations.
+We have shown that the maximum achievable value with additions and multiplications is simply the multiplication of all numbers.
 We would prove that this value is precisely $M(S)$.

 Then, we assert a stronger statement.
-Define $M^* (S)$ as the maximum value that we can get by four basic operations and inserting negative sign into arbitary positions.
+Define $M^* (S)$ as the maximum value that we can get by four basic operations and inserting negative sign into arbitrary positions.
 Clearly, $M^* (S) \geq M(S) \geq M_+(S)$.
 The following proposition implies the equality is achieved, thus giving $M(S)=M_+(S)$.

 Before proving that, we are going to introduce a concept to measure how many operations is done to get this node.
 We call a node $n$-lush if the subtree of it has $n$ leaves.
 Specifically, a leaf is 1-lush.